mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

 The default `CONCURRENCY` limit value for a resource group for roles is 20.
 A value of 0 means that no query is allowed to run for this resource group.

 Greenplum Database queues any transactions submitted after the resource group reaches its `CONCURRENCY` limit.
 When a running transaction completes, Greenplum Database un-queues and runs the earliest queued transaction if sufficient memory resources exist.
-Note that if a transaction is in idle state, even if no statement is running, the concurrency slot is still in use.
+Note that if a transaction is in `idle in transaction` state, even if no statement is running, the concurrency slot is still in use.

 You can set the server configuration parameter [gp_resource_group_queuing_timeout](../ref_guide/config_params/guc-list.html#gp_resource_group_queuing_timeout) to specify the amount of time a transaction remains in the queue before Greenplum Database cancels the transaction.
 The default timeout is zero, Greenplum queues transactions indefinitely.